Your State Law and Divorce

 - New York requires one year before a divorce.

-As you are seeing, family law and divorce law are not standardized across the country.
+Family law, and divorce law, are not standardized across the country.
 Every state has a different law regarding critical components of your divorce.

-If you are contemplating divorce, you will want to read other things to consider in our “36 Things to Do If You are Thinking About Divorce.”
+If you are contemplating divorce, you will want to read our “36 Things to Do If You are Thinking About Divorce.”

 What state can I file for a divorce in?